RocketMVPRocketMVP

 What they tested: Would people pay for scheduled social media posts?

-Notice what's missing: polished design, complete feature sets, scalable infrastructure.
+Notice what's missing from all these MVPs: polished design, complete feature sets, scalable infrastructure.
 These founders focused on one question and built just enough to answer it.
+They didn't wait for perfection—they shipped, learned, and iterated based on real user behavior.

 What Features Should an MVP Include?